Import Market Values / Account Numbers

 Import file requirements

-Import Market Values can import data from a file that is in comma-delimited (.csv) format.
+Import Market Values / Account Numbers can import data from a file that is in comma-delimited (.csv) format.
 Numbers should not include commas and any text value, such as an account number, must be contained in quotes if it includes a comma.
 The easiest way to save a comma-delimited file is to work in Excel and, when done, save the file as type .csv.
 When you save an Excel file in .csv format, Excel will automatically place quotes around any text value that contains a comma.

-Each line in the import file should correspond to a separate gift record in GiftWrap.
-Each line must contain a valid market value, a valid market value date, and a value for at least one of the following that matches a value in a gift record stored in GiftWrap: Trust ID, Gift Key, Account 1, or Account 2.
+Import Market Values: Each line must contain a valid market value, a valid market value date, and a value for at least one of the following that matches a value in a gift record stored in GiftWrap: Trust ID, Gift Key, Account 1, or Account 2.

 For a market value to be imported, all gift identifiers (Trust ID, Gift Key, Account 1, or Account 2) supplied on the line must match the corresponding values in a gift record in GiftWrap.
 Also, the market value date in the import file must be greater than the market value date currently stored for the gift.
 Import Market Values will import market values only from those lines in the import file that meet these criteria.

-While column headers are not required by GiftWrap, we strongly recommend that you include them in the file.
+While column headers are not required when importing Market Values, we strongly recommend that you include them in the file.
 Column headers can simplify proper formatting of the import file.
 They also make the file's contents easier to understand.
+Specific column headers are required when importing Gift Account Numbers (see below).

 Each line of the import file must be laid out as follows: